nguyenhaitran/Data-Warehousing_Project-2/README.md

 # Data-Warehousing_Project-2

 ## Outline of the project
-In project 1, data warehousing method was performed on crime datasets.
-Continuing from that, this project will focus on performing graph databases on the same datasets.
+In Project 1, the data warehousing method was performed on crime datasets.
+Continuing from that, this project will focus on performing graph databases on the same data using Neo4J software.
+This project was done in group of 2.

+## Submission file included:
+- YouTube video explained about our project: https://youtu.be/bkBT2dHw81E
+- Cleaned data files including both node files and relationship files.
+- Data cleaning/ETL process file
+- Cypher script to run on Neo4J saved as .txt file
+- PDF to explain the process, the result and discussion about the graph database

+## Graph database implementation steps:
+- Consider which attribute should be put as a node or a relationship
+- Visualise the graph database by using the Arrows.app
+- Do data cleaning and extract the data into nodes and relationship
+- Write Cypher code to import the data into Neo4J
+- Write Cypher queries to answer business questions.